What are a baby's sleep needs?

 Babies who feel secure are better able to handle separations, especially at night.

-Cuddling and comforting your baby during the day can help him or her feel more secure.
+Cuddling and comforting your baby during the day can help them feel more secure.
+Other

 Allowing time for naps each day as needed for your baby's age.

 Not having any stimulation or activity close to bedtime.

 Creating a bedtime routine, such as bath, reading books, and rocking.

 Swaddling your baby.
 This can be soothing and bring comfort.
 But stop swaddling your